LArSoft/larsoft.github.io/LArSoftWiki/Process_for_contributing_code_to_LArSoft.md

 2. Create a ticket to establish the new location of the functionality
     -   announce the coming change and deprecation at the LArSoft coordination meeting
     -   copy the method in the new position
-    -   modify the method in the old position to refer to the new one (when possible), and designate the former as [deprecated](deprecated)
+    -   modify the method in the old position to refer to the new one (when possible), and designate the former as deprecated.
     -   create a ticket following the first one by one month or so, whose resolution will consist in removing the deprecated method.
 The time required for this depends on the extent of the change required.
     -   mark the original issue as resolved
 3. After the established time, deal with the second ticket